 Survivor 49 elimination order: Everyone voted out so far

 We reached the merge seven episodes into the season.
-Now, we know the first two members of the jury, and it's absolutely not the players who I thought would be getting voted out this early in the game.
+Now, we know the first three members of the jury, and it's absolutely not the players who I thought would be getting voted out this early in the game.
 Episode 8, "Hot Grim Reaper," featured an even more shocking twist that featured a small group voting out one player, while the challenge winners— for the most part— remained back at the camp.
+Episode 9 also featured a shocking—mentally puzzling for fans— elimination!

 If you want to know the complete elimination order for Survivor 49, we have you covered!
 We shared all the players voted out so far, along with a short description of what went wrong for their games.
 So far, it's been pretty obvious what went wrong, but I have a feeling this season is just about to get started.